ethereum/go-ethereum/docs/developers/dapp-developer/dev-mode.md

 INFO [05-09|10:49:03.316] Commit new sealing work                  number=1 sealhash=2372a2..7fb8e7 uncles=0 txs=0 gas=0 fees=0 elapsed="540.054µs"
 ```

 This terminal must be left running throughout the entire tutorial.
 In a second terminal, attach a Javascript console.
-By default the `ipc` file is saved in the `datadir`:
+By default, the `ipc` file is saved in the `datadir`:

 ```sh
 geth attach <datadir>/geth.ipc